micahc123/FreeMusic/README.md

 # FreeMusic
-A way to download music🎶 for free without getting expensive subscription plans from music providers!
+A free and open-source way to download music🎶 built using python completey for free without getting expensive subscription plans from music providers!

 Steps: